shrikeh/simple-symfony-skeleton/README.md

 - the heart of the technical test will _not_ be gold-plated.
 - the development environment _will_ use a variety of different technologies to show various approaches and to have a pre-baked test harness.

+### Structure
+While this is a Symfony 4 app, the established directory structure has some limitations.
+More granularity is required when splitting business logic from framework implementation than one directory.

+Additionally, as the default Symfony-generated kernel is not easily unit tested (and it's your code, so you should have _some_ tests around it), it has been replaced with a testable version.
+This sacrifices the highly-optimised version for testability and has not been benchmarked; be careful.

+Beyond the standard `/vendor` directory, there are three main directories:
+- `/application`: This is where the main code runs.
+It is separated into two directories in a hope to keep it aligned with Domain-Driven Design (DDD):
+  - `lib`: for the domain (business logic)
+  - `src`: for the implementation

+- `/tests`: this is where all the various tests exist.

+- `/tools`: Various tools (docker, ansible, shell scripts) for making a better life.

 ## PHP 7.4
 The project runs on [PHP 7.4][php74] or above.
 As not many distros have this by default in their repositories, this is provided in two ways:
 - [a Vagrant box][vagrant] ([Ubuntu bionic][bionic])